Tangier International Zone: Legislative Assembly

 The zone's legislature was the International Legislative Assembly, which retained some features of the prior Hygiene Commission.
 It was chaired by the Mendoub and supervised by the Committee of Control.
-The assembly's membership was set as follows: 4 French, 4 Spanish, 3 British, 2 Italians (3 after 1928, 1 after 1945), 1 American (seat unoccupied until 1940, 3 after 1945), 1 Belgian, 1 Dutch, 1 Portuguese, 6 Muslims, and 3 Jews.
-The latter 9 were designated by the Mendoub, which in practice made the Assembly a French-dominated body.
+The assembly's membership was set as follows:

+The Moroccan members were designated by the Mendoub, which in practice made the Assembly a French-dominated body.
 After World War II, a new home was built for the Legislative Assembly in the Marshan neighborhood of Tangier, across the street from the Mendoub's Residence.

 Mixed Courts / International Jurisdiction

 Judicial power over the Zone's residents from the participating powers resided in the Mixed Courts.
 Under the initial Paris Convention of 1923, these had four judges (two British, one French and one Spanish), expanded in 1928 to five, respectively appointed by the Belgian, British, Spanish, French, and Italian governments, They worked with two prosecutors, one French and one Spanish.
 As a result of the creation of the Mixed Courts, the participating European powers withdrew the consular courts that previously exercised jurisdiction there.
 From the start, the Mixed Courts were considered a unique experiment given their international setup.
 The applicable law was a blend of French and Spanish codes, depending on the specific matter, and the Courts' official languages were French and Spanish.
 Unlike other institutions of the zone, the Mixed Courts continued to function under the Spanish occupation of Tangier during World War II.

 Following the convention of November 1952, the renamed International Jurisdiction included 2 judges from France, 2 from Spain, and 1 from each of Belgium, Italy, Morocco, the Netherlands, Portugal, Sweden, the UK, and the U.S., as well as Spanish and French prosecutors.
 Even after that reform, it remained affected by shortcomings that included inadequate representation of Muslim Moroccans and an insufficient number of judges.